FelixNeutatz/parquet-flinktacular/tutorial/parquet_flinktacular.md

 A [columnar storage format](http://en.wikipedia.org/wiki/Column-oriented_DBMS) brings a lot of advantages.
 The first one is [schema projection](#schema-projection).
 This makes it possible to read only those columns which are really needed in your application.

 Moreover column stores are highly compression friendly.
 This means compression algorithms work faster and can compress better, because information entropy per column is lower than per row.
-E.g if you imagine a column `phone number`, the values in this column are really similar.
+E.g. if you imagine a column `phone number`, the values in this column are really similar.
 Maybe most of them have even the same area code.
 This high data value locality allows it to apply all kinds of compression.
 Parquet supports GZIP, LZO and SNAPPY.

-Moreover it is possible to use serveral types of encoding: Bit Packing, Run Length encoding, Dictionary encoding, ...
+Moreover it is possible to use several types of encoding: Bit Packing, Run Length encoding, Dictionary encoding, ...
 Another nice feature of Parquet is the native implementation of [predicate pushdown](#native-predicate-pushdown).
 This makes it possible to filter records on the lowest level.

 The key differentiating factor in comparison to other columnar store formats is that Parquet allows the user to [define a schema](#define-your-schema) which can be arbitrarily nested.